duwaar/dictionary-search/README.md

 The results will appear in the "Found words" box.

 ## To Do
-- Display a count of the found words.
 - Add a check/uncheck all box in each letter selection control.